Sungjae-Park-portfolio/SoftwareDesign/README-SSG.md

 Filtering by `date` and `mood` in `emoji` stored in the database and get the length of emoji list left after filtering to get the frequency of a emotion.
 Noticed that date filter happened before mood filter, and get frequency of all emotions in current week is a default setting.

+### Goals:

+The Goals' page is where users can set the goals that they want to do.
+To set up a new a goal is really easy, the user just click on `Add a Goal` button, where a dialog will pop up.
+Here, users need to choose a name for their goal, choose a start and end date, choose a category for their goal (The four categories are: Chores, Health, Social, Other), and lastly they need  to choose the frequency of the goal.
+For the fields of Goal, only `Name`is a requireed field, all the other fields are optional.

+The Goals' page contains three tabs `Incomplete Goals`, `All Goals`, and `Completed Goals`.
+As the names suggest, under `Incomplete Goals`, you can find goals that are not completed, under `Completed Goals`, you can find goals that have been completed, and under `All Goals`, you will find all of the goals that you have created.

+To complete a goal, users need to click on the checkmark button on the goal.
+Users can also edit goals that have not been completed, by clicking on the edit button on the goal.
+Users can edit all of the fields of the goal that they want to.

+Lastly, there is also a filter on the Goals' page, where users can filter goals by the fields in the goal.
+When users input something in the filter, it will look for the inputted text in `Name`, `Category`, and `Frequency` simultaneously.
+So, it will return the goals where their `Name`, `Category`, or `Frequency` contains the inputted text, according to which tab is selected.

-#### Journals:
+#### Journaling:

-Journals provide can client post their daily journals.
+Journals provide a place where users can post their daily journals.
 So client can write why they were happy or angry that day and which makes them angry or happy.

 Also client can view their submitted journals and can edit their journals when they want to.